jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ### Testing the Action

-In the source code that accompanies this tutorial, I've included some unit tests.
-The unit tests just attempt to use the `ActionService` to get the action.
+In the source code that accompanies this tutorial, I've included some integration tests.
+The integration tests just attempt to use the `ActionService` to get the action.
 For the Move Replaced action, I also execute the action.

-If you are following along in your own projects, you can copy the `MoveReplacedActionTest` class into:
+If you are following along, you can copy the `MoveReplacedActionIT` class into:

-    $TUTORIAL_HOME/actions-tutorial-repo/src/test/java/com/someco/actions/test
+    $TUTORIAL_HOME/actions-tutorial-platform-jar/src/test/java/com/someco/action/test

 Once you do that (or if you have simply checked out the tutorial source from GitHub) you can then run `mvn install`.
 When you do that, Maven will compile your action and run the tests against Alfresco running on an embedded Tomcat server.

+In SDK 3.0.1 you may see some stack traces when running `mvn install`.
+If you scroll up a little bit you should see that the tests ran successfully.
+The stack traces are a known issue with the SDK.

 So at this point, you've got one new custom action, but it isn't configured in the Alfresco Share user interface.
 Before doing that, let's look at another Action Executer example, then we'll configure them both in the UI.